JJPro/CTP-R01-converter/README.md

 A PR based on this converter is WIP, until it is finalized and officially merged, you may use the external converter file in this repo to make your cube fully function.

-I've been testing this converter for a week, no problems for me.
-[Report](#issue-report) if it doesn't work for you.

 PRs:
 - Koenkk/zigbee2mqtt.io#1833
 - Koenkk/zigbee-herdsman-converters#5367